 Since then, few verifiable facts have come to light.
 The FSB has not publicly disclosed the factual predication of the charges against Paul.
 Paul is being denied full consular access: he was prevented for many months from completing the Privacy Act Waiver process; the PAW is a document the State Department needs to advocate publicly for Paul.
 He was prevented from signing a Power of Attorney until recently, which was needed to manage his affairs and to arrange for a lawyer of his own choosing, rather than the lawyer the FSB has appointed on Paul’s behalf.

 Now the FSB is trying to isolate Paul in a number of ways to coerce a false confession from him.
 His mail is being held up for months at a time, he has only recently received any books in English (after 6 months in prison) and frequently his cellmate has been removed, leaving him in solitary confinement.
 He is being regularly interrogated without a lawyer present, and the investigator on the case has threatened his life.

 In short, the Russians are currently using intimidation and threats against Paul, and his family needs this wrongful detention to be addressed at the highest levels of government.

-In addition, while the family is obtaining excellent support from Consular Affairs, other elements of the U.S. Government have informed the family that because the circumstances and details of Paul’s arrest are not clear, the trigger for additional family support from the US government has not occurred.
+In addition, while the family is obtaining excellent support from the State Department's Consular Affairs, other elements of the U.S. Government have informed the family that because of internal bureaucracy, the trigger for additional family support from the US government has not occurred.
 As a result, the family has not been able to contribute to or receive information from the remainder of the federal government in any sort of organized fashion.